cjhudlin/VOXCOMM-intercom/README.md

 # 🗣️ **VOXCOMM Communication devices**
-### Mesh based devices for communication and Beyond
+### Mesh based devices for communication and beyond
 **A new generation of scalable and affordable mesh communication.**\
 **Status:** Under development - Prototype made and is being tested